BattletechModders/ModTek/Readme.md

+# ModTek has moved!
+Visit [it's new home](https://github.com/janxious/ModTek) to get the latest and greatest!

 # ModTek

 ModTek is a modding system for HBS's BATTLETECH PC game based on [BTML](https://github.com/Mpstark/BattleTechModLoader) that allows modders to package their mods in a self-contained manner without overwritting game files.
 ModTek is run at game startup (initialized by BTML) and initializies other mods that conform to the [mod.json format](https://github.com/Mpstark/ModTek/wiki/The-mod.json-format).
 In this way, it allows for the dynamic loading of mods at runtime with dependancies resolved and load order enforced, without having to edit the dreaded `VersionManifest.csv`.
 It also provides for incrementatal patching of stock game files that are easy to remove, version, and persist through patches.